Chet Atkins: Later career

-Jazz had always been a strong love of his, and often in his career he was criticized by "pure" country musicians for his jazz influences.
-He also said on many occasions that he did not like being called a "country guitarist", insisting that he was "a guitarist, period."
+Atkins had always been an ardent lover of jazz and throughout his career he was often criticized by "pure" country musicians for his jazz influences.
+He also said on many occasions that he did not like being referred to as a "country guitarist", insisting that he was "a guitarist, period."
 Although he played by ear and was a masterful improviser, he was able to read music and even performed some classical guitar pieces.
 When Roger C. Field, a friend, suggested to him in 1991 that he record and perform with a female singer, he did so with Suzy Bogguss.

-He returned to his country roots for albums he recorded with Mark Knopfler and Jerry Reed.
+Atkins returned to his country roots for albums he recorded with Mark Knopfler and Jerry Reed.
 Knopfler had long mentioned Atkins as one of his earliest influences.
 Atkins also collaborated with Australian guitar legend Tommy Emmanuel.
 On being asked to name the ten most influential guitarists of the twentieth century, he named Django Reinhardt to the first position, and also placed himself on the list.

-In later years, he even went back to radio, appearing on Garrison Keillor's Prairie Home Companion radio program, on American Public Media radio, even picking up a fiddle from time to time, and performing songs such as Bob Wills's "Corrina, Corrina" and Willie Nelson's "Seven Spanish Angels" with Nelson on a 1985 broadcast of the show at the Bridges Auditorium on the campus of Pomona College.
+In later years, he returned to radio, appearing on Garrison Keillor's Prairie Home Companion program, on American Public Media radio, even picking up a fiddle from time to time, and performing songs such as Bob Wills's "Corrina, Corrina" and Willie Nelson's "Seven Spanish Angels" with Nelson on a 1985 broadcast of the show at the Bridges Auditorium on the campus of Pomona College.